ishankakodkar/ishankakodkar.github.io/README.md

 ## 👨‍💼 About Me

-MS Financial Engineering student at Stevens Institute of Technology with expertise in quantitative finance, machine learning, and algorithmic trading.
+MS Financial Engineering student at Stevens Institute of Technology with skills in quantitative finance, machine learning, and algorithmic trading.

 ## 🛠️ Tech Stack